-Charge who with a sexual partner were more likely to be stream of GARSH than those with no partner Group of Interest: MSM + GenPop
+\Those who with a sexual partner were more likely to be aware of GMSH than those with no partner

-Recall of GMSH campaign material was higher among the target population (MSMs)
+Recall of

+GMSH

+campaign

+material was

+higher among

+the target

+population

+(MSMs)

 Q9.
-Do you recall ever seeing any of these digital ads or posters about MPOX? (n=1005) (gided recall)
+Do you recall ever seeing any of these digital ads or posters about MPOX? (n=1005) (aided recall)